blacix/sw-version-manager/README.md

 - updates the desired version type in the version file passed as argument
 - can commit and push the version file
 - can creates a git tag with the version
+- checks if the current version tag is on the current commit in order to prevent from unnecessary increments.
 - outputs the version string to `stdout` or a file

 # how to use